rugbymann/rugbymann/README.md

 ###

-<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently learning Java and all about QA automation.<br>🎯 Goals : find a good team and work in interesting projects / stay in focus and enjoy every day.<br>🎲 Fun fact: I love ball games, chess online and books.</p>
+<p align="left">📚 I'm currently learning Java and all about QA automation.<br>📄 I have a solid background in QA manual.<br>📫 How to reach me - anaraliyev@gmx.de<br>🎯 Goals : find a good team and work in interesting projects / stay in focus and enjoy every day.<br>🎲 Fun fact: I love ball games, chess online and books.</p>

 ###